 - iii.
-In lieu of the provisions in Sections II.B.2.d.(1)(a)i. and ii. above, Permittee may propose to excavate sediments, including any areas ≥50 mg/kg total PCBs, to achieve a spatially-weighted average concentration of 1 mg/kg total PCBs in surface sediment (0- to 12-inch depth) and subsurface sediment in each averaging area and depth interval.
-The placement of backfill shall not be factored in the spatially-weighted averaging calculations. - iv.
-All backfilling or capping shall result in a final grade generally consistent with the original grade. - (b) In the portions of Backwater areas located within Core Area 1 habitat with discrete total PCB concentrations ≥ 50 mg/kg in surficial (0- to 12-inch) sediment, the sediment for each sample ≥ 50 mg/kg shall be removed followed by placement of an Engineered Cap to original grade. - (c) The Permittee shall place an amendment such as activated carbon and/or other comparable amendments proposed by Permittee and approved by EPA to reduce the bioavailability of the remaining PCBs in areas defined as Core Area 1 habitat where total PCB concentrations are between 1 mg/kg and 50 mg/kg in the surficial (0 to 12 inches) of sediment. - (d) Remediation activities shall result in no net loss of FSC and no increase of water surface elevation in this Reach.

-To achieve and maintain these Performance Standards, Permittee shall remove sediment, install an Engineered Cap or backfill in the Backwaters, and place an amendment such as activated carbon and/or other comparable amendments in the Backwaters, and perform all other related activities.
-Permittee shall perform the foregoing pursuant to the Performance Standards and the requirements in Section II.B.2.d.(2)(a) and (b) below, and in accordance with plans submitted and approved pursuant to Section II.H. of this Permit.
+In lieu of the provisions in Sections II.B.2.d.(1)(a)i. and II.B.2.d.(1)(a)ii. above, Permittee may propose to excavate sediments, including any areas ≥50 mg/kg total PCBs, to achieve a spatially-weighted average concentration of 1 mg/kg total PCBs in surface sediment (0- to 12-inch depth) and subsurface sediment in each averaging area and depth interval.
+The placement of backfill shall not be factored in the spatiallyweighted averaging calculations. - iv.
+All backfilling or capping shall result in a final grade generally consistent with the original grade. - (b) In the portions of Backwater areas located within Core Area 1 habitat with discrete total PCB concentrations ≥ 50 mg/kg in surficial (0- to 12inch) sediment, the sediment for each sample ≥ 50 mg/kg shall be removed followed by placement of an Engineered Cap to original grade. - (c) The Permittee shall place an amendment such as activated carbon and/or other comparable amendments proposed by Permittee and approved by EPA to reduce the bioavailability of the remaining PCBs in areas defined as Core Area 1 habitat where total PCB concentrations are between 1 mg/kg and 50 mg/kg in the surficial (0 to 12 inches) of sediment. - (d) Sediment shall be removed with either dredging or wet excavation techniques to be approved by EPA and, if feasible, conveyed hydraulically to the Upland Disposal Facility location for processing. - (e) Remediation activities shall result in no net loss of FSC and no increase of water surface elevation in this Reach. - (2) Corrective Measures or backfill in the Backwaters, and place an amendment such as activated carbon and/or other comparable amendments in the Backwaters, and perform all other related activities.
+Permittee shall perform the foregoing pursuant to the Performance Standards and the requirements in Sections II.B.2.d.(2)(a) through II.B.2.d.(2)(c) below, and in accordance with plans submitted and approved pursuant to Section II.H. of this Permit.